Why Do Corporations Need a Board of Directors?

 1. Skills and Knowledge

-Skills and knowledge is needed to operate effectively in a dynamic environment are available by a well-rounded board of directors, which allows the executive management to focus strategically on its business.
+Skills and knowledge are needed to operate effectively in a dynamic environment are available by a well-rounded board of directors, which allows the executive management to focus strategically on its business.
 Members of the board can also supply the corporation with valuable business contacts and networks.

 2. Corporate Authority